Hikari (director): Early life and education

-She moved to Los Angeles upon graduating and worked as an extra and back dancer in various films, commercials, and music videos, as well as a variety of part-time jobs, including photographing local musicians.
+She moved to Los Angeles upon graduating and worked as an extra and backup dancer in various films, commercials, and music videos, as well as a variety of part-time jobs, including photographing local musicians.
 At the age of 30 she started studying at the University of Southern California's film school, graduating with an MFA in Film and TV Production in 2011.